New Electro Underground: Nuxx's Ascendancy

 What platforms have been the most helpful with getting your music heard?
 Bandcamp, YouTube, IG etc.

-I’m not sure there’s a platform that is mostly responsible for getting my music heard.
+I’m not sure there’s a platform that is most responsible for getting my music heard.
 Honestly, I think the best way to discover Nuxx is live at a show.
-Aside from that, I’m probably the most active day to day on IG.
+Aside from that, I’m probably the most active day-to-day on IG.

 How would you define success?